mkvenkit/humble_ice/getting_started.md

 To get started, you need to first clone this github repo on your computer, and cd into the *humble_ice* directory.

+Now make sure you have Python 3.x installed on your system.
+Next, install the [pyserial][1] module.

 Next, let's make sure you can upload a bitstram to the board.

-First make sure you have Python 3.x installed on your system.
-Next, install the [pyserial][1] module.

 ## Linux